cjacker/opensource-toolchain-avr/README.md

 avr-objcopy -O ihex main.elf main.hex
 ```

-**NOTE:**, change the `<MCU TYPE>` to the model you use, for mcu type avr-gcc already supported, please refer to: https://gcc.gnu.org/onlinedocs/gcc/AVR-Options.html
+You should change the `<MCU TYPE>` according to your board. for mcu type avr-gcc already supported, please refer to: https://gcc.gnu.org/onlinedocs/gcc/AVR-Options.html.

-The blink example in this repo provide a configurable 'Makefile', you can change the 'MCU_TYPE' in 'Makefile'.
+The blink example in this repo provide a configurable 'Makefile', you can change the 'MCU_TYPE' defined in 'Makefile'.

 # 4. Programming

-After 'main.hex' generated, there are various way to program 'main.hex' to AVR.
+After 'main.hex' generated, there are various way to program 'main.hex' to AVR MCU.

 ## 4.1 with avrdude

-**NOTE:** if you use ATMEL-ICE, it does NOT supply power to target board, you have to supply power to the target board separately.
+**NOTE:** if you use ATMEL-ICE as programmer, it does NOT supply power to target board, you have to supply power to the target board separately.

-As mentioned above, the software we mostly use to program AVR MCU is avrdude, it can support a lot of programmers include but not limited to usbasp, usbtinyisp, AVR Dragon, ATMEL-ICE and PICKIT4.
-It also can directly program Arduino via USB cable.
-The common usage of avrdude looks like,
+As mentioned above, the software we mostly used to program AVR MCU is `avrdude`, it supports a lot of programmers include but not limited to usbasp, usbtinyisp, AVR Dragon, JTAG ICE/MKII/3, ATMEL-ICE and PICKIT4.
+It also can directly program Arduino with arduino bsl.
+The common usage of avrdude looks like as below.

-to detect target MCU:
+To detect target MCU:
 ```
 sudo avrdude -c <programmer> -p <target>
 ```

-to program target MCU:
+To program target MCU:

 ```
 sudo avrdude -c <programmer> -p <target> -U flash:w:<hex file>